zx80/flask-simple-auth/README.md

 a fake authentication scheme useful for application testing.

 It allows to have a login route to generate authentication tokens.
-Support functions allow to hash new passwords consistently with password checks performed by the module.
+For registration, support functions allow to hash new passwords consistently with password checks.

 Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which authentication